audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     $ flake8 {{ cookiecutter.project_slug }} tests
     $ pytest

    flake8 test must pass without any warnings for `./{{ cookiecutter.project_slug }}` and `./tests` using the default or a stricter configuration.
 Flake8 ignores `E123/E133, E226` and `E241/E242` by default.
-If necessary adjust the your flake8 and linting configuration in your IDE accordingly.
+If necessary adjust your flake8 and linting configuration in your IDE accordingly.

 6. Commit your changes and push your branch to {% if rwth %}GitLab{% elif github %}GitHub{% endif %}::